jtcriswell/SecDev19/README.md

 [Click to download SecDev19TutorialVM\_1.0.0.ova (**2.9 GB**)](https://cs.rochester.edu/u/ejohns48/secdev19/SecDev19TutorialVM_1.0.0.ova)

-This VM image was created and tested with VirtualBox (v5.1.38, to be exact);
-it should also work well with VMWare products (though we haven't tested that).
+This VM image was created and tested with VirtualBox; it should also work well with VMWare products (though we haven't tested that).

 It will probably work with other virtualization platforms as well (e.g.
 Parallels, Hyper-V, QEMU/KVM), but they may or may not provide good support